Tim Flock: NASCAR career

 Tim Flock finished 5th in NASCAR's inaugural Strictly Stock race at Charlotte, North Carolina in 1949; he drove an Oldsmobile 88 that he borrowed from his newlywed neighbors.
 NASCAR's first official season ended with Flock in eighth, his brother Fonty Flock in fifth, and his other brother Bob Flock in third in the overall points standings.

 Flock won his first official NASCAR race in 1950 at Charlotte.
 He ran 12 of 19 races and finished 16th in the final standings.
 In 1951, Flock won seven races.
 1952 brought eight wins and four poles.
 At the end of the 1952 NASCAR season, Flock had 106 more points than Herb Thomas, earning Flock his first NASCAR Grand National Championship title, despite flipping in the final race at West Palm Beach.
 Flock later joked, "I was the only driver to ever win a championship upside-down."
 In 1954, Flock was disqualified despite winning at the Daytona Beach and Road Course for illegally screwed carburetor screws.

 Flock had a rhesus monkey co-driver named "Jocko Flocko" with him in his May 16, 1953, Grand National win at Hickory Motor Speedway.
-Jocko Flocko became the only winning monkey ever.
+Jocko Flocks became the only winning monkey ever.
 The monkey was retired two weeks later at Raleigh, where the monkey pulled the device to allow the driver to observe the right front tire and was hit by a pebble.
 At the time, drivers used a device to lift the wheel well to observe tire wear in case of a tire failure.
 Flock had to do a pit stop to remove the monkey, and he finished third (he would have won without the problem).

 1955 was a record-setting year for Flock as well as NASCAR.
 On the way to Flock's second Grand National Championship title, Flock had 19 poles and 18 victories in 45 races.
 The 18 victories stood as a record until broken by "The King", Richard Petty, in 1967.
 The 19 poles are still the highest number in a NASCAR season.

-The 1956 season saw Flock win the first NASCAR Cup event ever held at Road America.
+The 1956 season saw Flock win the International Stock Car Road Race, the first NASCAR Cup event ever held at Road America.
 Flock followed points leader and pole-sitter Buck Baker for much of the start until many of the leaders began exiting for various problems, allowing Flock to lead the final ten laps.
 No other stock car events of any type were held at the track until the 1990s, and in 2010 the NASCAR Nationwide Series began racing there.
 Despite the win, however, the year was filled with off-track frustration for Flock, particularly with team owner Carl Kiekhaefer.
 Despite their combined on-track success, Flock left Kiekhaefer's team immediately after his victory in the April 8 race at North Wilkesboro Speedway, citing stomach ulcers.
 Upon departing from the Kiekhaefer camp, he had compiled 21 triumphs out of his 46 starts with Kiekhaefer.